mrossini-ethz/parseq/README.md

 ### Nesting
 ```
-(list subexpression)
+(list subexpr-1 subexpr-2 ...)
-(string subexpression)
+(string subexpr-1 subexpr-2 ...)
-(vector subexpression)
+(vector subexpr-1 subexpr-2 ...)
 ```
-Succeeds if the current item in the sequence is a list/string/vector and its content matches the subexpression.
+Succeeds if the current item in the sequence is a list/string/vector and its content matches the subexpressions in sequence.
-Returns a list enclosing the subexpression result.
+Returns a list enclosing the subexpression results.

-Note: In the future, the result may be returned without the enclosing list.

 ## Rule parameters
 Often, rules are similar to each other.
 For example